Grand Duchy of Finland: Alexander's death and the assimilation of Finland: 1820s–1850s

-In 1830 Europe became a hotbed of revolution and reform as a result of the July Revolution in France.
+In 1830, Europe became a hotbed of revolution and reform as a result of the July Revolution in France.
 Poland, another Russian client state, saw a massive uprising against Saint Petersburg during the November Uprising of 1830–1831.
 Finland made no such move, as Russia had already won over Finnish loyalty.
 Thus, Russia continued its policies respecting Finnish autonomy and the quiet assimilation of the Finns into the empire.
 Zakrevsky died in 1831; Knyaz Alexander Sergeyevich Menshikov succeeded him as Governor-General of Finland and continued Finnish appeasement.
-The appeasement of the Finns could be seen as a prototype of the later Russification, as educated Finns moved to Russia in mass, seeking jobs within the Imperial Court to rise within Russian imperial society.
-The Russian language was studied excitedly as well, with more Finns seeking to learn Russian language, politics, culture, and to assimilate into Russian society.
-Even though Nicholas had no intentions on doing this, his inner office, specifically Nicholas's Interior Minister, Lev Perovski (in office: 1841–1852), advocated for Count Zakrevsky's ideas and further pushed the ideas of subtle Russification during the 1840s.